SkySails/hangman/README.md

 # u03-hangman

 This repository houses a proposed solution to the `u03-hangman` assignment.
-This project utilizes [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) and might not work on mobile phones (yet).
-It is, however, currently a fully working solution on desktop.
+This project utilizes [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) and is currently a fully working solution for all major browsers.

 ## Demo